BIANCOLIEVITO

 800gr (3 1/3 cup) of water at 30°C (86°F)

 Once the ingredients are mixed, roll the dough to a thickness of 1cm, fold it into 3, and soaked in fresh water (at 19-20°C, 66-68°F); try to respect a 1:3 ratio of starter vs. water (1kg of yeast soaked in 3l of water).
-Once it has come to the surface, place it in the refrigerator at +4°C (39°F) for 24h and then in the freezer (better blast chiller for those who have one) until completely frozen.
+Once it has come to the surface, place it in the refrigerator at +4°C (39°F) for 24h and then in the freezer (better blast chiller for those with one) until completely frozen.
 Once frozen, wrap the Sourdough with a sheet of food-grade cellophane and store it for as long as necessary.

 How to activate the frozen Sourdough